colinw10/huddl-app/docs/copilot-task/05-TEAM-PLAN-FILES.md

 **Acceptance Criteria:**

-- [ ] Friendship model with user1, user2 fields
+- [ ] Friendship model with user, friend fields (DIRECTIONAL, not symmetric!)
-- [ ] FriendRequest model with from_user, to_user, status
+- [ ] FriendRequest model with from_user, to_user (NO status field!)
-- [ ] Status choices: pending, accepted, declined
 - [ ] created_at timestamps
 - [ ] Prevent duplicate friendships (unique_together)
-- [ ] Prevent self-friendship
+- [ ] Prevent self-friendship (validate in view)

+**IMPORTANT: Different from typical symmetric pattern!**

+- When accepting a request, create TWO Friendship records (both directions)
+- When removing, delete BOTH Friendship records
+- FriendRequest has NO status field - just delete when accepted/declined

 **Think about:**

-- Friendship is symmetric: Alice-Bob = Bob-Alice
 - How do you query "all friends of user X"?
+(Friendship.objects.filter(user=X))
+- When accepting: create Friendship(user=to_user, friend=from_user) AND Friendship(user=from_user, friend=to_user)
+- When declining: just delete the FriendRequest

 ---